Annuities Frequently Asked Questions

 How long is the Free Look option available on my annuity?

-Each time an annuity contract is issued, the client is given a period to review and return the contract for a refund, called a Free Look Period.
-The Free Look Period varies by product and state, but often lasts ten or more calendar days from the date the client received the contract.
+Contract owners have the right to cancel their annuity contract during the Free Look Period.
+The Free Look Period varies by product and state and lasts ten or more calendar days from the date the contract is received by the contract owner.

 -